 Genesis means beginning.
-And many people know it as the first book of the Bible.
-Well, we can say that Genesis II is a fresh start to everything.
-Allen Ling, creator of this fantastic work of fiction, addresses topics that are now seen as ethical, full of taboos and other names.
+And many people know it as the first book in the Bible.
+Well, we can say that Genesis II it is a new beginning of everything.
+Allen Ling, creator of this fantastic work of fiction, addresses themes that today are seen as ethical, full of taboos and other names.

-We still discuss genome, cloning, artificial intelligence, famine, the colonization of Mars among many other situations.
-Always with the thought of today, but we never imagined what a world would look like when these situations turn out to be normal.
+We still discuss the genome, cloning, artificial intelligence, hunger, the colonization of Mars among many other situations.
+Always with the thought of today, but we never imagined what a world would be like where these situations end up being normal.

-In this story the world is full of changes, mainly climate, a Blade Runner, with other types of technologies but with the same discussion.
-It is a comic with an interesting narrative that leads the reader to think, analyze and ponder the world around him.
-Not just sitting back and flipping through the story as a mere bystander.
+In this story the world is full of changes, mainly climatic, a Blade Runner, but with other types of technology but with the same deep discussion.
+It is a comic with an interesting narrative that leads the reader to think, analyze and ponder the world when around you.
+Not just sitting and leafing through the story as a mere spectator.

 Below is a chat with Allen Ling:

-1. The plot of Genesis II happens in the future, but with a history of the present day.
+1. The Genesis II plot takes place in the future, but with a history of the present day.
 Discussions about the environment, genetics, society and others.
-What led them to take all of these discussions and turn them into a single story rather than just a simpler theme?
+What led you to take all of these discussions and turn them into a single story, rather than just a simpler topic?

-A. We were attempting to build a universe of many interacting themes and characters in order to have a way of building even more stories upon the first four chapters.
-We are living in complex and frail times where many themes are interwoven.
+A. We were trying to build a universe of many interacting themes and characters, in order to have a way to build even more stories in the first four chapters.
+We live in complex and fragile times, where many themes are intertwined.

-2. Many artists like to use people as their “templates” for their designs.
-How was this character creation, did you rely on someone for the bodies and especially the psychological development?
+2. Many artists like to use people as their “models” for their projects.
+How was the creation of the character, did you rely on someone for the bodies and especially for psychological development?

-A. Allen Ling used Daniel and Lisa Wu who are celebrities in China and Hong Kong as muses for the two human characters.
-Elon Musk inspired Elon Musk III of course, and the evil Franklin Vogt is a combination of many of the genocidal and tyrannical figures of past world history and current political affairs.
+A. Allen Ling used Daniel and Lisa Wu, who are celebrities in China and Hong Kong, as muses for the two human characters.
+Elon Musk inspired Elon Musk III, of course, and the evil Franklin Vogt is a combination of many of the genocidal and tyrannical figures in past world history and current political affairs.

-3. The creation process is not easy at all.
-Many times when we think it’s all right and give that final breath, when we reread we don't like anything and we get back to the beginning of everything.
-How was this creative process of Genisis?
+3. The creation process is not easy.
+Often, when we think everything is fine and take the last breath, when we reread, we don't like anything and go back to the beginning of everything.
+How was this creative process at Genisis?

-4. In creating this whole universe, did you think of something like Blade Runner, that is, a cyberpunk world full of social and environmental problems, kind of hard to come by with flying cars but totally viable as a society?
+4. When creating this whole universe, did you think of something like Blade Runner, that is, a cyberpunk world full of social and environmental problems, a little difficult to find with flying cars, but totally viable as a society?

-A. Yes, except an updated Bladerunner, as global warming, terrorism and drones didn’t exist in that universe.
+A. Yes, except for being an updated Blade Runner, because global warming, terrorism and drones did not exist in this universe.

 5. What parallel do you draw with the universe of Genesis and our present?

-A. Terrorism, global warming and drone pollution and malfunctions are taken and amplified 100 fold.
-Currently genetic engineering already has now taken off as the human genome is now becoming less mysterious and other countries now dabble with human DNA manipulation and cloning.
+A. Terrorism, global warming, drone pollution and breakdowns are taken and magnified 100 times.
+Genetic engineering has now taken off, as the human genome is becoming less mysterious and other countries are now interested in the manipulation and cloning of human DNA.

-6. When we talk about comic book marketing, basically people think of big companies and names.
-How was all the work of independents?
-What is the search for making people believe in your work?
+6. When we talk about comic marketing, people think of big companies and names.
+How was all the work of the independents?
+What is the quest to make people believe in your work?

-A. It’s a horribly slow and expensive process to get recognition for independents.
-It probably won’t be another 3 years until my comic books get some true fan notice and larger more serious fan base.
-We’ve already exhibited at San Diego Comic Con twice and it’s been a positive response each time.
+A. It is a terribly slow and expensive process to gain recognition for independents.
+It will probably be another three years or so before my comics receive true fan warning and a larger and more serious fan base.
+We have shown it at San Diego Comic Con twice and there has always been a positive response.

 7. How do you define Genesis?

-A. There’s the biblical Genesis, and this is Genesis II, or the second invention of the world and humankind.
+A. There is Biblical Genesis, and this is Genesis II, or the second invention of the world and humanity.

 8. This interview is also being published for the Brazilian market.
-Brazilians like and are fond of comics.
-But the Brazilian market is not happy to see who works in this area, that is, many see with some prejudice, but idolize names like Mauricio de Sousa - our main artist for over 50 years -, Joe Bennett, Bilquis Evely, Robson Rocha, Luke Ross, among others.
-What tips would you give to those who want to work in the US comic book market?
+Brazilians like comics, but the market is not happy to see who works in this area, that is, many see it with some prejudice, but idolizes names like Mauricio de Sousa - our main artist for over 50 years -, Joe Bennett, Bilquis Evely, Robson Rocha, Luke Ross, among others.
+What tips would you give to anyone who wants to work in the US comic book market?

-A. I’d recommend They contact and collaborate with a US publisher, writer and other independents like myself.
-I just started my own publishing company and am building up a team of artists and writing more stories which of course, needs more artists to draw and actualize them.
+A. I recommend that they get in touch and collaborate with an editor, writer and other independents from the USA, like me.
+I just founded my own publisher and I'm putting together a team of artists and writing more stories that, of course, need more artists to design and update them.